Ephesians 6:21-24

 Faithful gospel ministry strengthens the church, and grace rests on all who love the Lord Jesus Christ with undying love.

-22 I have sent him to you for this very purpose, that you may know our state and that he may comfort your hearts.
+22 I have sent him to you for this very purpose, that you may know about us, and that he may encourage your hearts.

-23 Peace be to the brothers, and love with faith, from God the Father and the Lord Jesus Christ.
+23 Peace to the brothers and love with faith from God the Father and the Lord Jesus Christ.

-24 Grace be with all those who love our Lord Jesus Christ with incorruptible love.
-Amen.
+24 Grace to all who love our Lord Jesus Christ with an undying love.

 Faithful gospel ministry strengthens the church, and grace rests on all who love the Lord Jesus Christ with undying love.